Return of the Jedi: Critical response

 Colin Greenland reviewed Return of the Jedi for Imagine magazine, and stated that "You would think a series like Star Wars, fuelled by public adoration, coasting along on the hyperdrive of its own hyperboles, would get inexorably worse.
 It is not.
 It is getting better."

 Accolades

-At the 56th Academy Awards in 1984, Richard Edlund, Dennis Muren, Ken Ralston, and Phil Tippett received the "Special Achievement Award for Visual Effects."
-Norman Reynolds, Fred Hole, James L. Schoppe, and Michael Ford were nominated for "Best Art Direction/Set Decoration".
-Ben Burtt received a nomination for "Best Sound Effects Editing".
-John Williams received the nomination for "Best Music, Original Score".
-Burtt, Gary Summers, Randy Thom and Tony Dawe all received the nominations for "Best Sound".

-At the 1984 BAFTA Awards, Edlund, Muren, Ralston, and Kit West won for "Best Special Visual Effects".
-Tippett and Stuart Freeborn were also nominated for "Best Makeup".
-Reynolds received a nomination for "Best Production Design/Art Direction".
-Burtt, Dawe, and Summers also received nominations for "Best Sound".
-Williams was also nominated "Best Album of Original Score Written for a Motion Picture or Television Special".
-The film also won for "Best Dramatic Presentation", the older award for science fiction and fantasy in film, at the 1984 Hugo Awards.

 In 2021, the film was selected for preservation in the United States National Film Registry by the Library of Congress for being "culturally, historically, or aesthetically significant".